 Our unique (and growing!) list of plan searches allows you to filter to the exact group of plans you’re looking for.
 Are you looking for Prepaid Electricity, Veterans & Active Military plans, or plans with incentives (rebates, gadgets, etc)?
 Want a 100% Green plan?
 Interested to see plans with free nights?
 Use our Plan Features filters to quickly find what you’re looking for.

-How Not to Get Tricked by an Electricity Plan (And How we Make it Easier by Breaking Down the Details.)
+How Not to Get Tricked by an Electricity Plan (Let Us Do the Math for You.)

 The Electricity Facts Label (EFL) is designed to help consumers compare electricity rates.
 Texas is the only state where the electricity providers advertise their rates as an average price per kWh based on specific usage levels: 500kWh, 1000kWh, 2000kWh.